 Overland Park city council approval paves way for 5-story Edison District project in heart of downtown

-A congratulatory city council gave its blessing Monday night to a revised Edison development plan that puts a five-story office and retail building and a four-level parking garage in the heart of Overland Park’s downtown.
+A congratulatory city council gave its blessing Monday night to a revised Edison development plan that puts a five-story office and retail building and

 The Overland Park Planning Commission on Monday gave its stamp of approval to an updated version of the Edison District mixed-use project proposed for